Page updated 31/8/2018

 Based upon a screenplay by Billy Roche.

-Nicknamed after the Trojan van in which he travels, Eddie (Stephen Rea) is a hustling ex-con lackey for a larcenous, brutal mobster (Richard Harris) who rules a group of gypsy travelers.
+Nicknamed after the Trojan van in which he travels, Eddie (Stephen Rea) is a hustling ex-con lackey for a larcenous, brutal mobster (Richard Harris) who rules a group of gipsy travellers.
 Unlucky in love and in life, Eddie comes alive only when selling his boss’ contraband, ranging from “the Rolls Royce” of vans to far more dangerous wares.

 Available on VHS and DVD – scarce.